 - Reciprocate in every situation where someone has done you a solid, be it a share, a nice comment, or a favour - do the same for them.

-- Every so often, do an audit of your own follower list and find out
+- Audit your follower list every so often, do an and find out

 - who your top engagers and followers are

 - who you wish you interacted with more